DannyTFChiu/DannyTFChiu/README.md

 ## All About Danny

-A father of two :family_man_girl_boy:, starting new adventures in England :gb: after leaving my old place in Hong Kong :hong_kong:.
+A father of two :family_man_girl_boy:, starting new adventures in England :uk: after leaving my old place in Hong Kong :hong_kong:.
 Bravely to make a change by diving into the tech industry!
 I have over 15+ years of digital marketing experience reaching out to consumers, and now I can use my data science skill set to better understand consumers!

 Please feel free to reach out to me for any collaboration on a project, or you may ask any questions regarding my previous role that might interest you!